msdgwzhy6/XAndrDB/README.md

 # XAndrDB
-MyBatis For Android, open source database ORM operating framework for Android
+MyBatis For Android,The ORM framework operation on the open source database of android